rnzsgh/kinesis-firehose-java/README.md

 ## Kinesis Firehose Test

-A simple test of using the async Firehose client.
+A simple test of using the Firehose Java client.

 Any code, applications, scripts, templates, proofs of concept, documentation and other items are provided for illustration purposes only.